 A steward of the church is a voting member who supports the church above and beyond the nominal annual fee.
-Stewards respond to the call to serve as servants of Christ and work to not only sustain the Church’s mission, but also to enhance that mission through a profound commitment of financial support- each according to their means.
+Stewards respond to the call to serve as servants of Christ and work not only to sustain the Church’s mission, but also to enhance that mission through a profound commitment of financial support, according to their means.

 Your annual stewardship commitment will help sustain our parish and contribute toward its growth, thus ensuring that our children, grandchildren and family will always have a place of worship to call their home in the years ahead.

 Your annual membership commitment entitles you to fully benefit from the parish's various ministries while financially supporting the work of your Armenian Church.